East Africa braces for more locusts | DW | 19.02.2020

 More conflicts

-The locusts are putting extra stress on regions already battling problems like food insecurity and armed conflicts, raising the specter of more violence to come.
-Tobias Takavarasha, representative in Kenya of the UN Food and Agriculture Program (FAO), says, "That danger exists, to the extent that there is a risk wherever there are shortages of food."
-He added that the situation can degenerate into conflict "if that is not taken care of."
+The locusts are putting extra stress on regions already battling problems such as food insecurity and armed conflicts, raising the specter of more violence to come.
+Tobias Takavarasha, representative in Kenya of the UN Food and Agriculture Organization (FAO), said: "That danger exists, to the extent that there is a risk wherever there are shortages of food."
+He added that the situation could degenerate into conflict "if that is not taken care of."

 The Kenyan newspaper Daily Nation reported that the locust invasion in Samburu is ''threatening to trigger conflicts over grazing fields among pastoralist communities.''
 In rural Somalia, 50% of the people depend on animals for their livelihood.
-And in South Sudan, six million people were already suffering food shortages before the locust arrived in the conflict-torn country.
-Experts believe South Sudan is particularly ill-prepared to deal with the invasion.
+And in South Sudan 6 million people were already suffering food shortages before the locusts arrived.
+Experts believe that South Sudan is particularly ill-prepared to deal with the invasion.

 Spraying the locusts

 International agencies are scrambling to contain the swarms, mainly by spraying pesticides.
-Critics say that this can be just as dangerous as the plague itself in the long run, since the poison is liable to enter the food chain and also kill other insects besides locusts. ''This is where we have experts to assure that the pesticides that are procured to spray the locusts are the correct ones, that they are internationally approved and registered and that they are effective,'' says Takavarasha.
+Critics say that this can be just as dangerous as the plague itself in the long run, as the poison is liable to enter the food chain and also kill other insects besides locusts. ''This is where we have experts to assure that the pesticides that are procured to spray the locusts are the correct ones, that they are internationally approved and registered, and that they are effective,'' Takavarasha said.

 Funds needed

 Access remains a problem.
-Some points of origin are located in crisis hotspots, like Somalia.
-Large parts of this country are under threat, or controlled by the al-Shabab extremist group.
-The international community is trying to negotiate access with the jihadists.
+Some points of origin are located in crisis hot spots such as Somalia.
+Large parts of the country are under threat, or controlled by al-Shabab.
+The international community is trying to negotiate access with the extremist group.

 The climate factor